WilliamsPaleoLab/Farley_Optimizing_Computing_SDMs/theThesis/theThesis.markdown

 Future climate layers for AD2100 were obtained from the CMIP project, HadCM3 climate model.
 These layers model expected climate variables under the UN IPCC RCP 8.5, a scenario that assumes high population, moderate economic growth, and a sustained dependence on fossil fuels [@Riahi:2011dk].
 These layers were converted to bioclimatic variables and resampled to various resolutions for their use as output layers in different experiments.

+With the trend of ecological Big Data, it is foreseeable that future datasets may exceed any currently available.
+To assess the affect of very large input datasets (n > 1e7), I created a four simulated datasets of given sizes: 250MB, 500MB, 1000MB, 2000MB.
+These datasets were created using a python script that randomly generated a latitude, longitude, age, abundance, and bioclimatic variable assemblage.
+Each row was 327 bytes of information.
+Rows were randomly simulated until a given file size had been reached.

 #### Computing Infrastructure
 I used the Google Cloud Compute Enginge (GCE) to complete all of my experiments.
 A popular Infrastructure-as-a-service (IaaS) provider [@Hassan:2011uh], the platform rents out a wide array of virtual server instances, from the most basic (1 CPU, 0.6 GB RAM) to exceptionally powerful (32 CPU, 208 GB RAM).
 The platform also provides a set of application programming interfaces (API) to allow workflow automation on the virtual computing instances, as well as a graphical user interface (GUI) for interactive resource provisioning.